Photo by Enes royalfound

 FAQ

 Which Barcelona neighborhood is best for a first visit?
-The Eixample or the Gothic Quarter — the Eixample for maximum Gaudí building access and the finest dining; the Gothic Quarter for the most atmospheric hotel experience and the medieval character.
-The practical argument for the Eixample: the Sagrada Família (15 minutes walk or 2 metro stops), the Casa Batlló and La Pedrera (walking distance on Passeig de Gràcia), and the finest restaurants are all easily accessible.
+The Eixample or the Gothic Quarter — the Eixample for maximum Gaudí building access and the city’s best dining; the Gothic Quarter for atmospheric hotels and medieval character.
+The practical argument for the Eixample: the Sagrada Família (15 minutes walk or 2 metro stops), the Casa Batlló and La Pedrera (walking distance on Passeig de Gràcia), and the top restaurants are all easily accessible.

 Is Barcelona safe?
 Barcelona is one of the highest pickpocket-risk cities in Europe — Las Ramblas and the Gothic Quarter are particularly active.
 The precautions: money belt for passports and cards; phone in an inner pocket; awareness in crowded areas.
 The tourist neighborhoods are entirely safe for walking at night; late-night caution applies to isolated streets in the Barri Gòtic and the area around the Estació de França.